zimaxnet/sustineo/README.md

 ### Additional Information
 - magic function calling mapping for generic local function calls (A)
 - figure out backchannel with utility function calls (A+S)*

+## Automated Testing and Deployment by Zimax Networks

+Zimax Networks is actively managing the testing and deployment of this project using a modern CI/CD pipeline:

+- **Continuous Integration & Deployment:**
+  - Every push to the `main` branch triggers a GitHub Actions workflow.
+  - The workflow builds Docker images for both the API and web frontend.
+  - Images are pushed to the Azure Container Registry (`zimax.azurecr.io`).
+  - The latest images are deployed to Azure Container Instances (ACI) with public endpoints for both services.

+- **Testing:**
+  - Automated tests are run as part of the workflow to ensure code quality and reliability.

+- **Managed by Zimax Networks:**
+  - Zimax Networks oversees the entire process, ensuring rapid iteration, robust testing, and reliable deployment to Azure infrastructure.

+For more information or support, contact Zimax Networks.

+---

+_Deployment triggered by Zimax Networks on $(date)_